troyrutter/multisite-theme-list/README.txt

 == Description ==

-This plugin presents a simple table in the Network Admin > Themes section that lists each multisite and what theme/version is currently active.
+This plugin presents a simple table in the Network Admin > Themes section of the main multisite admin dashboard that lists each multisite and what theme/version is currently active.

 At the end of the listing a summary is given listing the number of sites active for each theme in use.